jvansch1/ycharts-wiki/Visual-Studio-Code-Configration.md

 A new VSCode window will pop up.
 Let it work.

 ### Add Vagrant Folder to Workspace and Save
-1. Command-Shift-P "Add Folder to Workspace"
+1. Command-Shift-P _Add Folder to Workspace_
-2. Type "/sites/ycharts"
+2. Type ```/sites/ycharts```
-3. Command-Shift-P "Save Workspace As"
+3. Command-Shift-P _Save Workspace As_
-4. DO NOT save in Vagrant, instead click "Show Local"
+4. DO NOT save in Vagrant, instead click _Show Local_
-5. Now in your local machine, save in your home directory as "ycharts.code-workspace"
+5. Now in your local machine, save in your home directory as ```ycharts.code-workspace```

-You should now be able to close VSCode and go to your home directory and click on "ycharts.code-workspace".
-Assuming vagrant is running, that should connect to vagrant and open the "/sites/ycharts" directory.
+You should now be able to close VSCode and go to your home directory and click on _ycharts.code-workspace_.
+Assuming vagrant is running, that should connect to vagrant and open the _/sites/ycharts_ directory.

 NOTE: If you get this error:
 ```Visual Studio Code is unable to watch for file changes in this large workspace```